Skip to footer content

 USING IRONPDF

-How to Convert a PDF to a Byte Array in C#
+PDF to Byte Array in C# (Developer Tutorial)

-Converting PDF type documents to byte arrays is a fundamental requirement in modern .NET applications.
+Converting PDF documents to byte arrays is a fundamental requirement in modern .NET applications.
 Whether you need to store PDFs in a database, transmit files through APIs, or handle document content in memory, understanding byte array conversion is essential.
-IronPDF simplifies this process with its intuitive API, allowing developers to convert files efficiently without complex code.
+IronPDF simplifies this process with its intuitive API, allowing you to convert PDF files efficiently without writing complex infrastructure code.

 What Is a Byte Array and Why Convert PDF Files?